stijn-dejongh/lovecraft_public_domain/raw_converts/bec.md

  "Abstraction of an Eradicated Pudding ".

- In the third round the fight grew really rough; several ears and other appurtenances being wholly or partially detached from the frontier battler by the Shokan Shocker.
+ In the third round the fight grew really rough; several ears and other appurtenances being who-lly or partially detached from the frontier battler by the Shokan Shocker.
 Somewhat irritated, Two-Gun countered with some exceptionally sharp blows; severing many fragments from his aggressor, who continued to fight with all his remaining members.
 [At this stage the audience gave signs of much nervous excitement--instances of trampling and goring being